wherrera10/COBSReduced.jl/README.md

     decoded = COBSdecode(encoded)

-    # or with marker byte chose to be 0x05:
+    # or with marker byte chosen to be 0x05 instead of 0:

     encoded5 = COBSencode(bytes, 5)